 Cleveleys Sea Foam

 Have you seen the foam at Cleveleys?

-It can happen at any time during the year – this video was filmed on 2 June in 2015.
+It can happen at any time during the year and not just in winter.
+This video was filmed on 2 June in 2015.
 A combination of wind blowing in the right direction and conditions in the water agitates the froth into a wobbly mass which blows off the beach.

-The video below was taken in December – from the warmth of the car.
-In the worst weather the foam can actually build up to several feet in depth when it blows off the beach onto the road.
+By contrast, the next video was taken in December – from the warmth of the car!
+In the worst weather the foam can actually build up to several feet in depth.

 It builds up during rough weather and is actually caused by entirely harmless, natural decomposing algae.

 Rossall Beach is a popular destination throughout the year for water sports.
 See people kitesurfing, paddleboarding, fishing and such like.
 You’ll also see people swimming, and it’s a popular place for horse riding too.
 That’s before we mention dog walking – so there’s always something to watch!

 Watch the kitesurfers in this short clip –